Skumko/Skumko/README.md

 ## My Goals:
 - Gather experience and knowledge in the data science field,
 - Working on my soft skills as well as some different languages (not only programming ones),
-- Fun Fact: I'm THE number one Lord of the Rings fan!
+- Fun Fact: I'm THE number one Lord of the Rings fan and I intend to keep it that way!

 ### Connect with me: